 What if a term of a farmland lease expires during martial law?
 Law of Ukraine No. 2145-IX "On amendments to certain legislative acts of Ukraine regarding the establishment of conditions for ensuring food security under martial law" (effective from 7 April 2022) ("Farmland Law") allowed automatic extension for a one-year period of those farmland lease (sublease, emphyteusis) agreements that expire during martial law.
 Such automatic extension applied to the use of (i) state or municipal farmland, (ii) privately owned farmland, (iii) unclaimed or unallocated farmland, which was intended to be privatized, and (iv) farmland in collective ownership (i.e., former post-soviet collective enterprises), which were managed and leased out by local authorities.
 Neither expression of will for such automatic extension, nor the introduction of changes to the Register were required.

-However, Law No. 2698-IX "On the introduction of amendments to some legislative acts of Ukraine regarding the resuming of the system of registration of lease rights to agricultural land plots and improvement of the legislation on land protection" (effective from 19 November 2022) ("Law 2698") imposed the obligation on all tenants to ensure the introduction of changes to the Register within two months following the entering of Law 2698 into effect, i.e., by 19 January 2023.

-Failure to ensure such registration within three months following the entering of Law 2698 into effect, i.e., by 19 February 2023, will result in the lease agreement being deemed terminated.
+However, Law No. 2698-IX "On the introduction of amendments to some legislative acts of Ukraine regarding the resuming of the system of registration of lease rights to agricultural land plots and improvement of the legislation on land protection" (effective from 19 November 2022) ("Law 2698") imposed the obligation on all tenants to ensure the introduction of changes to the Register within two months following the entering of Law 2698 into effect, i.e., by 19 February 2023.
+2023, will result in the lease agreement being deemed terminated.
 Will the lifting of martial law impact farmland leases entered into or extended under the Farmland Law?
 No, lifting of martial law will not trigger termination of or any amendments to land use agreements entered into or extended under the Law.
 Such agreements will terminate upon the expiry of one year following their execution or extension, as applicable.
 What about the transferability of farmland leases (subleases)?
 Under the Farmland Law, lessees (sublessees) of farmland have the right to assign their lease (sublease) rights to any third party for a period of up to one year without the land owner's consent.
 Relevant assignment agreement will be made in e-form and signed by e-signature.
 The land owner will simply need to be notified of such assignment within 5 days following the registration of an assignment agreement in the Book of Land Ownership and Use.

 Are there any reliefs in respect of transferring state or municipal land into lease during the martial law?
 Yes.
 Farmland Law simplifies the procedure for transferring state and municipal farmland into the lease.
 In particular, during the martial law and provided that the State Land Cadaster does not operate: